 Withdrawal forms are available at the Student Service Center or on the Student Forms section of the ECC website.
 A withdrawal request is not official until the student submits the withdrawal form to the Student Service Center, including the last date of attendance and required signatures.
-If the completed withdrawal form is submitted to the Student Service Center prior to the withdrawal deadline, the student will receive a (W) grade.
-After the withdrawal deadline, the student will receive a grade of (W) or (F) as reported by the faculty member.
+If the completed withdrawal form is submitted to the Student Service Center prior to the withdrawal deadline, the student will receive a withdraw status(W) on their transcript.
+After the withdrawal deadline, the student will receive the grade earned as reported by the faculty member.